andreasmuelder/statecharts.online/chapters/04-composite-states.md

 - Control how behavior begins and ends using **entry** and **exit** points
 - Model modes and processes in a clear and reusable way

 In the next chapter, we'll explore **orthogonal states** — another powerful way to manage complexity by running states *in parallel*.

+Ready to continue?
+Head over to [Chapter 5: Orthogonal States – Modeling Concurrency Cleanly](chapters/05-orthogonal-states.md)